albertqi/logical-clocks/notebook.md

 the process running at 1Hz receives a message at about 1.4 messages/second, which is faster than it can process, so the rx queue grows unbounded.
 In contrast, in run 3, process 0 which runs at 3Hz receives (5 + 6) / 5 = 2.2 messages/second.
 2.2 < 3, so the rx queue for process 3 does not grow.
+If the probability for a send increases, the denominator in this inequality decreases and it becomes more likely for a message queue to grow.

+### Clock drift and jumps

+As discussed in the `Slow proccesses` section, if a processes is sufficiently slow, it will become overrun with receives and never be able to send it's clock values to the other processes causing infinite clock drift.
+If a process is able to keep up with receives (see `Message queue`), then the size jumps in the logical clock values seen by other processes are determined by how fast the process is (i.e., a fast process will propogate its clocks to other procecesses more frequently than a slow process).